harumuki/thorsten-hans.com/_posts/2015-10-24-frontend-builds-7-conditional-build-tasks.md

 ## Transpiling JavaScript

-Let’s take care about JavaScript, we’ll add support for `gulp-typescript`, `gulp-coffee` and `gulp-babel` to your `private:app:js` gulptask.
+Let's take care about JavaScript, we'll add support for `gulp-typescript`, `gulp-coffee` and `gulp-babel` to your `private:app:js` gulptask.

 For a single project, only one of those three transpilers makes sense.
 However, gulp is a little bit limited when it comes to skipping things that are not needed in a given context.
-That’s why we added `gulp-empty` – which does nothing to files in the stream – to our project.
+That's why we added `gulp-empty` – which does nothing to files in the stream – to our project.
 It acts as a fallback task which will be invoked if the developer won't use any transpiler offered by `xplatform-build`.

 See the refactored `private:app:js` task below.
 The task itself and the corresponding options are evaluated based on already loaded `addOns`.